New for 2009: The Society announces the first competition for the Cromwell Article Prize. See below for details.

 Cromwell Book Prize

 The William Nelson Cromwell Foundation awards annually a $5000 book prize for excellence in scholarship in the field of American Legal History by a junior scholar.
 The prize is designed to recognize and promote new work in the field by graduate students, law students, post-doctoral fellows and faculty not yet tenured.
 The work may be in any area of American legal history, including constitutional and comparative studies, but scholarship in the colonial and early national periods will receive some preference.
 The prize has been awarded in the past to “first books.”
-Doctoral dissertations and articles of comparable aspiration have their own separate competition.
+This year it is limited to such books.
+Books that are not first books are eligible for the Reid Prize described below.
+Doctoral dissertations and articles have their own separate competition.

 The Foundation awards the prize on the recommendation of the Cromwell Prize Advisory Committee of the American Society for Legal History.
-The Committee will consider books and articles published in the previous calendar year.
-The Society will announce the award after the annual meeting of the Cromwell Foundation, which normally takes place in the first week of November.
+The Committee will consider books published in the previous calendar year.
+The Society will announce the award after the annual meeting of the Cromwell Foundation, which normally takes place early in November.

-In 2008 the Cromwell Book Prize was awarded to Christian W. McMillen for Making Indian Law: The Hualapai Land Case and the Birth of Ethnohistory, published in 2007 by the Yale University Press.
-Professor McMillen’s book also won the Reid Prize.
+In 2009 the Cromwell Book Prize was awarded to Rebecca M. McLennan, for The Crisis of Imprisonment: Protest, Politics, and the Making of the American Penal State, 1776-1941, published by the Cambridge University Press in 2008.
+Professor McLenann’s book also won the Reid Prize.
 The committee’s citation read as follows:

 Cromwell Dissertation/Article Prize